 Freelancers are generally task-oriented.
 They’re not responsible for managing across projects or long-term results.
 They don’t have the capacity to offer quality control.

 This doesn’t mean they shouldn’t send you quality work.
 A top-notch freelance content marketing professional will deliver consistent quality.

-But as a single individual, and not an agency, they don’t have teammates to collaborate with or proof their work.
+But as a single individual, and not an agency, they don’t have teammates to collaborate with or prove their work.
 Unless you’ve been working with a freelancer a while and really trust them, you need to sign off on everything before publishing.

 Failing to review work could cause this kind of social media disaster.

 Review and results management stays with your business in the freelance relationship.
 Are you looking to hand your marketing over to someone?
-Do you want them to manage it across campaigns over the long-term with little day to day involvement from you?
+Do you want them to manage it across campaigns over the long-term with little day-to-day involvement from you?